AY2324S1-CS2103T-T08-2/CS2101/docs/UserGuide.md

 In _NetworkBook_, you often need to provide an index to specify a contact, or an entry in a multi-valued field of a contact.
 Indices are **integers counted from 1**.

-Make sure to provide indices that has a corresponding item in your _NetworkBook_.
+Make sure to provide indices that have a corresponding item in your _NetworkBook_.
 If your command contains an invalid index, an error message will be shown.

 </div>